gpbl/react-day-picker/README.md

   }
 }
 ```

 will add the CSS class `daypicker__day--disabled` to the days of the past, and the `daypicker__day--all` CSS class to all the days (since it returns always `true`).

 #### onDayTouchTap `function(day, modifiers, event)`

 Use this attribute to add an handler when the user touches a day.

+> To make the touch tap events working, you **must** inject [react-tap-event-plugin](https://github.com/zilverline/react-tap-event-plugin) client side.

+#### onDayMouseEnter `function(day, modifiers, event)`

+Use this attribute to add an handler when the mouse enters a day element.

+#### onDayMouseLeave `function(day, modifiers, event)`

+Use this attribute to add an handler when the mouse leaves a day element.